 American Bar Association

-Adjunct Professor, Loyola University Los Angeles School of Law
+Adjunct Professor of Law, Loyola University Los Angeles School of Law

 Introduction to Trial Advocacy (Fall 2011)